josephadogeriopao/vital-records-generator/README.md

 ### **1.1 Purpose**

-This document outlines a template to build Electron App for windows.
+This document outlines a template to build and run Vital Records Generator profram for windows.

 ### **1.2 Scope**